utkarshtiwari-24/online-fraud-detection/README.md

      ```

 2. **POST - AI/website_content_review**
-   This API takes either a website URL or the string content of a website (or any string content) as an input, and sends the information to the OpenAI GPT-4-turbo model to generate a fraud percentage score and the reason for the fraud score as the output.
-If provided both the website content and the URL as the input, the preference would be given to the website content.
+   This API takes either a website URL or the string content of a website (or any string content) as input.
+It then sends the information to the OpenAI GPT-4-turbo model to generate a fraud percentage score and the reason for the fraud score as output.
+If both the website content and the URL are provided as input, preference will be given to the website content.

    **Example 1**:
    - **Request Body**: